ibm-cloud-docs/codeengine/cmd_defs.md

 :   Add the contents of a secret to the file system of runs of the job by providing a mount directory and the name of a secret, with the format `MOUNT_DIRECTORY=SECRET_NAME`.
 Each mounted secret must use a unique mount directory.
 For each key-value pair in the secret, a file is added to the specified mount directory where the filename is the key and the contents of the file is the value of the key-value pair.
 Specify one mount configuration per `--mount-secret` option; for example, `--mount-secret /etc/secret-a=secret--a --mount-secret /etc/secret-b=secret-b`.
 This value is *optional*.

 `--no-wait`, `--nw`
 :   Do not wait for the build run to complete.
 If you specify the `--no-wait` option, the build run begins and does not wait.
 Use the `buildrun get` command to check the build run status.
 The no-wait option is allowed only if the `--build-source` option is set on this `job update` command or your job currently has an associated build.
 This value is *optional*.
-The default value is `true`.
+The default value is `false`.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
 This value is *optional*.